bentoBAUX/bentoBAUX/README.md

 **[Tail as Old as Time](https://bentobaux.itch.io/tail-as-old-as-time)** — Exploration puzzle game where you play as a curious cat uncovering the mysteries of an ancient temple, built to showcase a [**custom HLSL toon shader**](https://bentobaux.github.io/posts/basic-lighting-models-in-hlsl/#5-flat-shading).

+## What's Next
+- Create a YouTube course on HLSL in Unity, designed to take beginners from zero experience to the level of understanding I’ve reached.
+- Build my own Vulkan-based renderer.

 ## What I Use
 <!-- TOOLS-START -->
 <!-- This block can be auto-updated by a GitHub Action.